deepaksaini09/awsImages/README.md

 # awsImages
 # main code is in uploadImageInAWSCode.py
-# i haved log file in which can see status of image
+# i have added log file in which can see status of image